 With its shallow crystal clear waters and spacious half-moon beach this bay offers plenty of space and is perfect for swimming.
 For snacks and drinks the local Beach Shack: Big Mama’s Grill is a must!
 Read all about that and more local hotspots in the Aruba foodie blog.

-The other an unspoilt piece of nature just 16 kilometers further north, located among the mangroves.
+This unspoilt piece of nature is located just 16 kilometers further north, near Savaneta, among the mangroves.
 It has a small beach with some umbrellas and a lovely deck over the sea in between the mangrove trees.

 8. Hadicurari Beach

-Some other beaches I explored myself are all located near each other.
-Even though Hadicurari Beach is more touristic and situated in front of the high-rise hotels, it’s also known for its beautiful tall palm trees, stunning sunsets, nice beach restaurants and bars and great kite-surfing conditions.
+Some of my other favourite beaches are all located near each other.
+Even though Hadicurari Beach is more touristic and situated in front of the high-rise hotels, it’s also known for its beautiful tall palm trees, stunning sunsets and great kite-surfing conditions.

 9. Tres Trapi